skrey/yellow-extensions/source/draft/README.md

     ---
     This is an example page.

-Content file with draft status for wiki:
+Content file with draft status for the wiki:

     ---
     Title: Wiki example